vmware-tanzu/tanzu-framework/addons/README.md

 1. A validating webhook for ClusterBootstrapTemplate ensures that
    1. it can only be created in a system namespace
    2. required packages such as kapp and cni are set
-   3. only type of valuesFrom is defined for a package
+   3. only one type of valuesFrom is defined for a package
    4. it is immutable
 2. A validating webhook for ClusterBootstrap ensures that
    1. required packages such as kapp and cni are set and valid